 “According to Dr. Gurinder Dabhia, teenagers have brains that are only 80 percent developed.
 This causes them to make big errors when it comes to assessing risk.
 If it seems like your teenager just isn’t thinking, well they aren’t — at least not like an adult.
 They still have a prefrontal cortex that isn’t fully developed.
 Not only does this make them try risky things, but it also makes them even more susceptible to peer pressure.”
 (Crossroads Health, 2018)

-The basic pitch was that buying the coolest car with top-end performance gear would increase your status.
-Having all of that big-block power inevitably led to road races.
+Having all of that horsepower inevitably led to road races.
 They may have felt like good clean fun, but this was also a way of establishing the social pecking order.
-Even “winners” and “losers.”
+That is, the “winners” and “losers.”

 Of course, a certain amount of risk went with car racing — which isn’t an ideal match with the teen brain.
 So in hindsight maybe Rob might feel grateful that his puttering little Rambler American wasn’t powerful enough to endanger his life.